Free Weights or Machines?

 - It’s easier to overload a particular muscle

-- You can train longer on one particular muscle group
+- You can train longer on one specific muscle group

 - You can get just as strong in that movement by training machine weights, as you can training with free weights.